Resident Doctors Strike

-Women preparing for childbirth should not delay seeking advice or care.
-If you go into labour during the strike, follow your normal birth plan and seek assistance from your lead maternity carer such as your midwife, a primary birthing unit (at Pukekohe, Botany or Papakura) or the Birthing and Assessment Unit at Middlemore Hospital.
+If you go into labour during the strike then you should follow your normal birth plan and seek assistance from your lead maternity carer such as your midwife, a primary birthing unit (at Pukekohe, Botany or Papakura) or the Birthing and Assessment Unit at Middlemore Hospital.

 How will I know if my appointment has changed?

 Counties Manukau Health has contacted all patients whose elective or non-urgent procedures are affected directly by telephone, text or letter.